Koma1867/Soomi-V1-Chess-engine-in-golang/README.md

 ## Limitations
 - No FEN parsing: Input/output is limited to UCI position commands.
 - Single-threaded: The engine runs on a single core and does not support pondering.
-- Hand-tuned Evaluation: The evaluation terms are manually tuned rather than using automated tuning methods like SPSA.
+- Hand-tuned Evaluation: The evaluation terms are manually tuned rather than using automated tuning methods like SPSA, basically taken "from the hat"

 ## Build & Run
 Install Go (1.20+ recommended): https://go.dev/doc/install